 Are the rules of the road different on a rental e-scooter?

-How do I ride an e-scooter legally?
+How and where do I ride an e-scooter legally?

 There are currently more than 50 towns and cities across England taking part in e-scooter trials.
-However, there are no trials at the moment in Scotland, Wales or Northern Ireland.

-The trials are centered mainly in urban areas, where there is a focus on trying to reduce congestion and air pollution caused by the number of vehicles and to replace short journeys with greener transport solutions.
+The trials are mainly in urban areas, where there is a focus on trying to reduce congestion and air pollution caused by the number of vehicles and to replace short journeys with greener transport solutions.

-If a trial is operating in your area, you will need to download an app and register with an operator.
 Then, once you’ve located a vacant e-scooter (which the app will help guide you to), just follow the instructions on the screen.

 So long as you meet the requirements to ride, the e-scooter will be released and you can get on your way.

 Hire prices vary, but typically start at £1 to unlock the e-scooter and 15p a minute thereafter.
 Some operators offer daily, weekly and monthly passes for a set fee, albeit often with daily ride time limits.

 Can I use my own e-scooter in a trial area?

 No. The purpose of the trials is to establish how safe e-scooters are, how they can integrate within the current transport system and ultimately decide if they have a viable role to play in a future transport landscape that includes micro-mobility.